spatialos/online-services/docs/quickstart.md

 - A Kubernetes cluster.
 - A MemoryStore instance (Google's hosted Redis), for the Gateway to use as a queue.

-Our example configs are stored in [`/services/terraform`](../services/terraform).
+Our example configs are stored in [`/services/terraform`](../services/terraform), which contains base infrastructure used by all services, and [`/services/terraform/module-gateway`](../services/terraform/module-gateway), which only contains the infrastructure particular to the Gateway.
 The files are:

-- `variables.tf` - variables used for configuration, such as your Google Cloud project ID.
+- [`variables.tf`](../services/terraform/variables.tf) - variables used for configuration, such as your Google Cloud project ID.
 You can define these in this configuration file, or leave them blank and provide them when you run `terraform plan` (we'll get there in a second).
-- `provider.tf` - this file tells Terraform which cloud provider we're using.
+- [`providers.tf`](../services/terraform/providers.tf) - this file tells Terraform which cloud providers we're using.
-- `gke.tf` - this instructs Terraform how to build our Kubernetes cluster.
+- [`gke.tf`](../services/terraform/gke.tf) - this instructs Terraform how to build our Kubernetes cluster.
+- [`services.tf`](../services/terraform/services.tf) - enable required Google Cloud APIs.
-- `memorystore.tf` - this defines the Google MemoryStore (Redis) instance.
+- [`module-gateway/memorystore.tf`](../services/terraform/module-gateway/memorystore.tf) - this defines the Google MemoryStore (Redis) instance.
-- `ip.tf` - this is used to create static IP addresses for the services which need them.
+- [`module-gateway/ip.tf`](../services/terraform/module-gateway/ip.tf) - this is used to create static IP addresses for the endpoints which need them.
-- `services.tf` - enable required Google Cloud APIs and endpoints.
+- [`module-gateway/endpoints.tf`](../services/terraform/module-gateway/endpoints.tf) - enable required Google Cloud Endpoints.

+By default you will provision everything required for all services.
+If you however at this stage wish to exclude the Analytics Pipeline, first comment out the Analytics Section in [../services/terraform/modules.tf](../services/terraform/modules.tf).
+Note that the Deployment Pool does not require anything beyond what the Gateway requires, hence we do not have a separate Terraform module for it.

-You don't need to edit any files - run `terraform init` in this directory to ensure the right plugins are installed, then run `terraform plan -out "my_plan"`.
+Next, in the [terraform/](../services/terraform) directory run `terraform init` to ensure the right plugins are installed, followed by `terraform plan -out "my_plan"`.

-You'll be asked for some variables:
+You'll be asked for some variables (alternatively, you can [set them using a .tfvars file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files)):

 - Your cloud project ID.
 Note that this is the ID, not the display name.
 - A region; pick one from [here](https://cloud.google.com/compute/docs/regions-zones/), ensuring you pick a region and not a zone (zones live within regions).
 - A zone; ensure this zone is within your chosen region.
 For example, the zone `europe-west-c` is within region `europe-west1`.